drbrain/net-http-pipeline/README.txt

 == DESCRIPTION:

 An HTTP/1.1 pipelining implementation atop Net::HTTP.
-This is an experimental proof of concept.
+A pipelined connection sends multiple requests to the HTTP server without waiting for the responses.
+The server will respond in-order.

 == FEATURES/PROBLEMS: